 Big kids: One flag in 1818 had the stars laid out in a star shape: 1 star in the middle, 10 more around it to make a pentagon, and then 3 in each of the 5 points.
 How many states did we have at that time?
 Bonus: How many more states would we need today to double that number of stars?

-The sky’s the limit: After we had our first 13 stars, for what number of states could we have had by now where the stars could make a perfect square (same number of rows across and down), and where the digits add up to 9?
+The sky’s the limit: What number of states would allow the stars to make a perfect square (same number of rows across and down), and where the digits of the number add up to 9?

 Wee ones: More red stripes.